 From here, travel then to Chitwan National Park.
 It is only a few hours from Pokhara, but a world away.
 You leave the mountains behind and come to the flatlands where on the back of an elephant you will venture into the jungles to see wild elephant herds, the rare One-Horned Rhinoceros and the elusive, but very majestic Royal Bengal Tiger.

 It is all yours on the Mountain to Jungle Tour of Nepal.
 It combines heritage, wildlife and mountain scenery into one fantastic trip.
 Ask your representative at Swiss Nepal Family Trekking & Expedition about this unique trip.
 It is one of the exclusive trips offered by Swiss Nepal Family Trekking & Expedition.

-DAY 1 – Arrival in Kathmandu, spend night in Three Star Hotel
+DAY 1 – Arrival in Kathmandu, spend night in Deluxe Hotel

-DAY 2 – Fly to Pokhara (elev.
+DAY 2 – Drive to Pokhara (elev.
 820 m) and then drive to Phedi to begin trek to Dhampus Village (elev.
 1650 m).
 Spend night in local lodge.

 DAY 3 – Trek to Australian Camp (elev.
 2165 m) and spend the night.

 DAY 4 – Trek to Kande Village (elev.
-1770 m) then drive to Pokhara to spend night in Three Star Hotel.
+1770 m) then drive to Pokhara to spend night in Deluxe Hotel.

 DAY 5 – Travel to Chitwan in deluxe a/c bus, transfer to hotel.